akutayural/async-fastapi-base-setup/README.md

 [**Live Swagger API**](https://user-auth-crru.onrender.com/docs#/)

 Free Hosting, so inactivity can result in server shutdown.
-If the link doesn't work, try again later.
+If the link doesn't work, try again after a minute or two, it will work.